UrbanOS-Public/smartcitiesdata/apps/reaper/README.md

 # Reaper

-Retrieves streaming or batch data, decodes it, and loads it onto a Kafka topic
+Retrieves data, decodes it, and loads it onto a Kafka topic

 ## To run the tests